What is the level of advisor involvement in the project?

 Is it okay if my research lasts more than two weeks?

 Many freshman Monroe projects end up exceeding the two-week timeframe.
 However, your proposal should be written for a two-week project.

 Is there summer housing available on campus?

-I am already working in a lab and would like to continue that research this summer.
+I am already working in a lab / social science research group and would like to continue that research this summer.
 Is that okay?

 The professor teaching the course I want to build my project on is not able to serve as my advisor.
 What should I do?

 I would like to talk over my project ideas.
-Who should I see?
+Who should I talk to?

 Meet with a Peer Scholarship Advisor in Blow Hall 254 anytime from 9 am - 5 pm Monday through Friday, or email firstname.lastname@example.org